-In managed mode, KSZ8863MLL/FLL/RLL can be configured as an SPI slave device.
-In this mode, an SPI master device (external controller or CPU) has complete programming access to the KSZ8863MLL/FLL/RLL's 198 registers.
-Programming access includes Global registers, Port registers, Advanced Control registers, and indirect access to the "Static MAC Table," "VLAN Table," "Dynamic MAC Table," and "MIB Counters".
+In managed mode, the KSZ8873MLL/FLL/RLL can be configured as a SPI slave device.
+In this mode, a SPI master device (external controller/CPU) has complete programming access to the KSZ8873MLL/FLL/RLL's 198 registers.
+Programming access includes the Global Registers, Port Registers, Advanced Control Registers, and indirect access to the "Static MAC Table", "VLAN Table", "Dynamic MAC Table," and "MIB Counters".
 The tables and counters are indirectly accessed via registers 121 to 131.

-KSZ8863MLL/FLL/RLL supports two standard SPI commands: '0000_0011' for data read and '0000_0010' for data write.
-KSZ8863MLL/FLL/RLL also supports SPI multiple read and multiple write to expedite register read back and register configuration, respectively.
+The KSZ8873MLL/FLL/RLL supports two standard SPI commands: '0000\0011' for data read and '0000\0010' for data write.
+SPI multiple read and multiple write are also supported by the KSZ8873MLL/FLL/RLL to expedite register read back and register configuration, respectively.

-SPI multiple read is initiated when the master device continues to drive the KSZ8863MLL/FLL/RLL SPISN input pin (SPI Slave Select signal) low after a byte (a register) is read.
-The KSZ8863MLL/FLL/RLL internal address counter increments automatically to the next byte (next register) after the read.
-The next byte at the next register address is shifted out onto the KSZ8863MLL/FLL/RLL SPIQ output pin.
-SPI multiple read continues until the SPI master device terminates it by deasserting the SPISN signal to KSZ8863MLL/FLL/RLL.
+SPI multiple read is initiated when the master device continues to drive the KSZ8873MLL/FLL/RLL SPISN input pin (SPI Slave Select signal) low after a byte (a register) is read.
+The KSZ8873MLL/FLL/RLL internal address counter increments automatically to the next byte (next register) after the read.
+The next byte at the next register address is shifted out onto the KSZ8873MLL/FLL/RLL SPIQ output pin.
+SPI multiple read continues until the SPI master device terminates it by deasserting the SPISN signal to the KSZ8873MLL/FLL/RLL.

-Similarly, SPI multiple write is initiated when the master device continues to drive the KSZ8863MLL/FLL/RLL SPISN input pin low after a byte (a register) is written.
-The KSZ8863MLL/FLL/RLL internal address counter increments automatically to the next byte (next register) after the write.
-The next byte that is sent from the master device to the KSZ8863MLL/FLL/RLL SDA input pin is written to the next register address.
-SPI multiple write continues until the SPI master device terminates it by deasserting the SPISN signal to KSZ8863MLL/FLL/RLL.
+Similarly, SPI multiple write is initiated when the master device continues to drive the KSZ8873MLL/FLL/RLL SPISN input pin low after a byte (a register) is written.
+The KSZ8873MLL/FLL/RLL internal address counter increments automatically to the next byte (next register) after the write.
+The next byte that is sent from the master device to the KSZ8873MLL/FLL/RLL SDA input pin is written to the next register address.
+SPI multiple write continues until the SPI master device terminates it by de-asserting the SPISN signal to the KSZ8873MLL/FLL/RLL.

-For both SPI multiple read and multiple write, the KSZ8863MLL/FLL/RLL internal address counter wraps back to register address zero once the highest register address is reached.
-This feature allows all 198 KSZ8863MLL/FLL/RLL registers to be read, or written with a single SPI command from any initial register address.
+For both SPI multiple read and multiple write, the KSZ8873MLL/FLL/RLL internal address counter wraps back to register address zero once the highest register address is reached.
+This feature allows all 198 KSZ8873MLL/FLL/RLL registers to be read, or written with a single SPI command from any initial register address.